kevinjonesevans/intro-to-git/git.md

 > **_Get Familiar with Bash_**

 > * Use the previous markdown section
-> * Make a new directory, cat some files, etc
+> * Navigate around, cat some files, etc

 ---